0xseljarida/Inception/NOTES.md

 | **A daemon** | a background service managing images, containers, networks, and the API |
 | **A CLI** | `docker run` instead of a page of manual setup |

-**Docker still wasn't touching the kernel yet.** It drove LXC until version 0.9 in 2014, when `libcontainer`, written in Go, replaced it.
+**Docker still wasn't touching the kernel yet.** It drove LXC until version 0.9 in March 2014, when `libcontainer`, written in Go, became the default execution driver and LXC dropped to an optional one.
 That component is what became `runc`.

 > **In short:** containers are an operating-system feature.
 On Linux that's namespaces + cgroups, and Docker is a very good tool for using them.